SOUND Life Recovery

 All supervisees, primary and secondary, are required to hold a professional liability policy with Jeffery J Roskelley, LICSW and SOUND Life Recovery as additional insured and at limits described in our supervision agreement.
 This is a requirement because when supervisees work under Jeff’s license, Jeff and SOUND Life Recovery take on legal liability related to the supervisee’s actions and decisions.

 We can, however, offer basic guidance to clinicians who wish to establish a private practice in how to do so.
+These hours do not apply to accumulation of hours for licensure. -